 We are committed to giving you the best possible service.

-- Waiting Time: We run an appointment system in this practice.
-You will be given a time at which the doctor or nurse hopes to be able to see you.
+- Waiting Times- We run an appointment system in the practice.
+You will be given a time at which the clinician hopes to be able to see you.
 You should not wait more than 20 minutes in the waiting room without receiving an explanation for the delay.

-- Access: You will have access to a doctor rapidly in cases of emergency; we offer same day appointments in cases of urgency or otherwise within 48 hours.
-We will arrange a home visit as appropriate for those who are too ill or infirm to be brought to the surgeries.
+- Access- You will have access to a doctor in cases of emergency; we offer same-day appointments in cases of urgency or otherwise within 48 hours.
+We will arrange a home visit as appropriate for those who are too ill or inform to be brought to the surgeries.

-- Telephone: We will try to answer the phone promptly and to ensure that there are sufficient staff available to do this.
+- Telephone-We will try to answer the phone promptly and aim to ensure there are sufficient staff available to do this.
 You should be able to speak to a doctor or nurse practitioner by telephone appointment.

-- Respect: Patients will be treated as individuals and partners in their healthcare, irrespective of their ethnic origin or religious and cultural beliefs.
+- Respect-Patients will be treated as individuals and partners in their healthcare, irrespective of their ethnic group or religious and cultural beliefs.

-- Health Records: You have the right to see your health record, subject to limitations in the law.
+- Health Records- You have the right to see your health record, subject to limitations to the law.
 These will be kept confidential at all times.

-- Please let us know if you change your name, address or telephone number.
+- Contact details-Please let us know if you change your name, address or telephone number.

-- Please do everything you can to keep appointments.
+- Appointments-Please do everything you can to keep and attend appointments.
 Tell us as soon as possible if you cannot, otherwise other patients may have to wait longer.

-- Please ask for home visits by the doctor only when the person is too ill to visit the surgery.
+- Home visits-Please ask for home visits by the doctor only when the person is too ill to visit the surgery.

-- Please keep your phone call brief and avoid calling during the peak morning time for non-urgent matters.
+- Telephone calls-Please keep your phone call brief and avoid calling during between 08L30-10:30am for non-urgent matters.

-- We ask that you treat the doctors and practice staff with courtesy and respect.
+- Respect- We ask that you treat the clinical and practice staff with courtesy and respect.

-- Remember, you are responsible for your own health and the health of your children.
-We will give you our professional help and advice.
-Please act upon it.
+- Responsibility-Remember, you are responsible for your own health and the health of your children.
+We will give you our professional help and advice; please act upon it.